Siamese Foundation Models for Crystal Structure Prediction: Results

-To validate the practicability of our models on real-world systems, we further conduct evaluations on three recently discovered superconductors: $\text{CsV}_3\text{Sb}_5$~\cite{ge2024_sc1}, $ \text{Zr}_{16}\text{Rh}_8\text{O}_4$~\cite{watanabe2023_sc2} and $\text{Zr}_{16}\text{Pd}_8\text{O}_4$~\cite{watanabe2023_sc2}.
-These three superconductors are unseen during both the pretraining and finetuning processes, thereby avoiding the risk of data leakage.
-The ensemble of the five DAO-P models, finetuned under the aforementioned 5-fold cross-validation setting, is leveraged to predict the $T_c$ values.
-Remarkably, the absolute errors are all minor, being 0.04 (K), 0.26 (K) and 0.04 (K), as shown in \cref{fig:supercon}(d, first row).
-In addition, we employ the finetuned DAO-G to generate crystal structures for each superconductor and present the most accurate ones of 20-shot sampling in \cref{fig:supercon}(d, second row).
-Notably, determining the structures of these three superconductors are known to be challenging.
-For instance, $\text{CsV}_3\text{Sb}_5$ exhibits a unique kagome lattice, where V atoms form the kagome planes, while Cs and Sb atoms constitute the interspersing layers.
-DAO-G achieves an impressively low RMSE of 0.0085, accurately recovering its experimental structure.
+In addition, we employ the finetuned DAO-G to generate crystal structures for each superconductor and present the most accurate ones of 20-shot sampling in \cref{fig:supercon}d.
+To further validate the stability of the structures generated by DAO-G, we perform DFT calculations to evaluate the energy above hull (Ehull) for each generated material.
+Since the Phase Diagram data provided by MP~\cite{jain2013_mp_dataset} is based on VASP~\cite{hafner2008ab} with specific computational settings, we used the same tool and parameters to ensure strict consistency when calculating the total energies.
+Determining the structures of these three superconductors is known to be challenging.
+For instance, $\text{Cr}_6\text{Os}_2$ crystallizes in the A15 structure, where Cr atoms form a three-dimensional network of linear chains and Os atoms occupy the body-centered cubic sites.
+DAO-G achieves a 100\% MR and impressively low RMSE of 0.0012.
+Notably, both MP and OQMD~\cite{jain2013_mp_dataset,kirklin2015_oqmd} (the pretraining datasets) contain multiple entries with the same chemical formula but distinct crystal structures.
+Among them, some structures are stable (Ehull $\approx 0.026$) and others are unstable (Ehull $> 0.08$).
+Importantly, the stable entries were explicitly removed from our pretraining data during the deduplication process against the MP-20 and MPTS-52 benchmarks.
+Interestingly, although the model encountered unstable $\text{Cr}_6\text{Os}_2$ structures during pretraining, it does not show a bias toward reproducing them.
+Instead, DAO-G generates the stable superconducting structure, with a DFT-calculated Ehull of 0.02918, closely matching the experimental value (0.02916).
+This indicates that DAO-G is not merely memorizing training examples but has learned a meaningful distribution over stable crystal structures conditioned on composition, even when unstable polymorphs exist in the training data.
 For the second superconductor $\text{Zr}_{16}\text{Pd}_8\text{O}_4$, it exhibits $\eta$-carbide structure (space group $Fd\bar{3}m$) with intricate atomic arrangements, such as rigid Wyckoff site occupancy and geometrically frustrated stella quadrangula lattices.
 DAO-G successfully generates the structure with an RMSE of 0.0172.
 In contrast, $\text{Zr}_{16}\text{Rh}_8\text{O}_4$ exhibits a minor change in lattice constant ($\sim 0.5\%$) when substituting Rh for Pd, which, yet, significantly affects its superconducting properties, such as increasing $T_c$ from 2.73 K to 3.73 K. Remarkably, DAO-G is still capable of resolving this subtle structural change, achieving a low RMSE of 0.0212.
-To further investigate the relationship between sample size and accuracy, we report the best RMSE of generating 1, 5, 10, 15 and 20 samples by DAO-G in the last row of \cref{fig:supercon}(d).
-We find that accurate structures can be generated for the first two superconductors with even 1-shot sampling, and for all three superconductors with just 5-shot sampling.
-These results demonstrate the sampling efficiency of DAO-G.
+For the three superconductors, the Ehull values of the generated structures are very close to those of the experimental ones, with differences of only 0.00002, 0.0003, and 0.0002 eV/atom, respectively.
+This demonstrates that the accuracy of DAO-G is not only reflected in the RMSE of structural reconstruction but is also robustly confirmed in terms of thermodynamic stability. \cref{fig:supercon}e records RMSEs of 20-shot sampling for all the three superconductors, where the variances are observed to be minor in all cases, demonstrating the strong robustness of our model.